cpouthier/export_PVC_PV_YAML/README.md

 echo "✅ Done: test-data basic app ready and 10 files created in /data directory which points on a NFS persistent volume."
 ```

-2. **Set up Veeam Kasten**:
+2. **Set up environment and Veeam Kasten**:

-Label the NFS storage class (named nfs in the example below) with "nfs=true"
+Label the NFS storage class (named nfs in the example below) with "nfs=true":

 ```console
 kubectl label storageclass nfs nfs=true
 ```

-Create the configmap in kasten-io namespace with the label selector "nfs=true"
+Create the configmap in kasten-io namespace with the label selector "nfs=true":

 ```console
 cat <<EOF | kubectl apply -f -